appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/openid-connect-oidc/aws-cognito.md

     ![](/img/AWS-cognito_App_client.png)

 7. In the **Review and create** pane, review the configurations and click **Create user pool**.
-8. Click the user pool you've created, go to the integrations tab and follow the steps below
+8. In the **User pools** pane, select the user pool you created in the preceding steps.
+Click the **App Integration** tab and follow the steps below:
     1. In the domains section, click on the actions dropdown and select **Create a Cognito domain**.
 You can also select **Create a custom domain** to add a domain that you own.

     ![](/img/AWS-cognito_create-cognito-domain.png)